 Manager Medical Lab Salary

-Medical Lab Managers in the United States are often veterans in their line of work, with roughly one-half bringing more than 10 years of experience to the table.
-Salaries slide in at $62K annually on average but can range from $34K to $85K per year.
-The vast majority of Medical Lab Managers (88 percent) who participated in the survey are women.
-Nearly one in four of professionals in this line of work do not receive benefits; however, a strong majority report medical coverage and a majority claim dental coverage as well.
-Most people on this career path report moderate levels of job satisfaction.
-The numbers in this rundown were provided by PayScale's salary survey participants.
+Medical Lab Managers in the United States are often veterans in their line of work, with slightly less than three-fifths bringing more than 10 years of experience to the table.
+Salaries slide in at $63K per year on average but can range from $34K to $86K per year.
+The majority of individuals in this role claim moderate levels of job satisfaction.
+Somewhere between a fifth and a fourth of professionals in this line of work do not receive benefits; however, a fair number report medical coverage and a majority claim dental coverage as well.
+The vast majority of Medical Lab Managers (88 percent) who responded to the survey are women.
+This snapshot results from replies to PayScale's salary survey.

 Job Description for Manager Medical Lab